sahanmaiti/DevSignal/README.md

 ## Engineering Highlights

-This project was built to demonstrate production-level thinking, not just working code.
+This project was built to demonstrate production-level thinking across two distinct stacks.

-**System Design and Separation of Concerns**
-The pipeline is structured in strict layers: tiered scraping, processing, AI, storage, and notification.
-Any layer can fail, be replaced, or be extended without touching the others.
-The `BaseScraper` abstract class enforces a contract — every new source automatically gets normalization, hash generation, error handling, and the `run()` entrypoint for free.
+**Full-Stack System Design**
+The backend and iOS app are genuinely independent layers.
+The iOS app knows nothing about Groq, scrapers, or Postgres — it only speaks HTTP to the FastAPI layer.
+The FastAPI layer knows nothing about SwiftUI.
+This means the pipeline, web dashboard, and iOS app can all evolve independently without touching each other.

 **ETL Pipeline Design**
 Raw data flows through a typed transformation chain with clear stage boundaries.
 The deduplicator fetches all existing hashes in a single query, builds a Python `set`, and checks the entire batch in O(1) per job.
 The filter engine distinguishes between "confidently exclude" (senior title, proven 4+ year requirement) and "benefit of the doubt" (unknown experience) — false negatives are cheaper than missed opportunities.

 **LLM Prompt Engineering**
 The scoring prompt specifies exact point values, possible states per factor, a required JSON schema, and an explicit instruction not to infer information not present in the text.
-The classifier uses a heuristic pre-pass (string matching against known iOS/non-iOS signals) before making an API call — reducing Groq usage by ~60% on obvious cases.
+The classifier uses a heuristic pre-pass before making an API call — reducing Groq usage by ~60% on obvious cases.
 Every LLM call has fallback logic so Groq downtime never stops the pipeline.

+**iOS Concurrency**
+The `OutreachViewModel` uses `withThrowingTaskGroup` to fetch outreach messages for all jobs concurrently — equivalent to `asyncio.gather()` in Python.
+The `TrackerViewModel` uses optimistic updates: stage changes are reflected in the UI immediately while the PATCH request runs in the background, with automatic rollback on failure.

 **Database Design**
-The PostgreSQL schema uses proper column types throughout: `SMALLINT` for scores (0–100, wastes no storage), `JSONB` for score breakdowns (queryable, not just a dumped string), `TIMESTAMPTZ` for all timestamps (timezone-aware), and `TEXT` instead of `VARCHAR(N)` for variable-length fields after learning the hard way that HackerNews job titles have no length limit.
-Six named indexes cover the query patterns the dashboard and pipeline actually run.
-A `BEFORE UPDATE` trigger maintains `updated_at` automatically.
+The PostgreSQL schema uses `SMALLINT` for scores, `JSONB` for score breakdowns (queryable), `TIMESTAMPTZ` for all timestamps, and `TEXT` instead of `VARCHAR(N)`.
+Six named indexes cover all query patterns.
+A `BEFORE UPDATE` trigger maintains `updated_at` automatically on all tables.

 **Quota-Aware Resource Management**
 Hunter.io's 25 monthly searches are spent only on jobs scoring ≥50.
-Hunter results are cached to disk so the same domain is never queried twice across runs.
+Results are cached to disk so the same domain is never queried twice.
 Serper searches follow the same threshold.
 The classifier heuristic reduces Groq calls.
-Every free-tier constraint is treated as a design constraint, not an afterthought.
+Every free-tier constraint is treated as a design constraint.

+**Cross-Platform Data Compatibility**
+The database stores booleans as `"Yes"/"No"` strings (legacy column type) and IDs as integers.
+The iOS `Codable` decoders handle both transparently using custom `init(from:)` implementations — Swift always sees proper `Bool` and `String` types without any backend changes required.

 **Resilient Automation**
-When n8n's newer versions removed the `Execute Command` node, the system was redesigned around a FastAPI webhook — a cleaner architecture than running shell commands from a workflow engine.
-The pipeline is now triggerable by any HTTP client. `run_pipeline.sh` detects whether it's running inside Docker (`/app`) or on the host Mac and adjusts paths accordingly.
+When n8n's newer versions removed the `Execute Command` node, the system was redesigned around a FastAPI webhook.
+The pipeline is now triggerable by any HTTP client. `run_pipeline.sh` detects whether it's running inside Docker or on the host Mac and adjusts paths accordingly.
 The launchd plist ensures the FastAPI server restarts automatically after reboots.

 **Testing Without Real Dependencies**
 65 unit tests, zero real API calls.
 The Groq client, psycopg2, and requests are all mocked with `unittest.mock`.
-Tests cover LLM response edge cases (malformed JSON, markdown-fenced JSON, score values outside valid range), filter decision logic, HTML escaping correctness for the Telegram formatter, and message splitting at the exact 4096-character boundary.
+Tests cover LLM response edge cases (malformed JSON, markdown-fenced JSON, score values outside valid range), filter decision logic, and HTML escaping correctness.

 ---

 ## Roadmap

+- [x] **Multi-source job discovery** — 13 platforms scraped simultaneously
+- [x] **AI scoring** — 8-factor Groq/Llama 3.1 scoring with JSON breakdown
-- [x] **Public cloud dashboard** — Live at [devsignal-sahanmaiti.streamlit.app](https://devsignal-bysahanmaiti.streamlit.app)
+- [x] **Recruiter enrichment** — Hunter.io + Serper + 4-layer fallback
-- [x] **AI outreach generation** — Personalized recruiter messages for all jobs scoring ≥45
+- [x] **Outreach generation** — Personalized LinkedIn messages for jobs scoring ≥45
+- [x] **Public web dashboard** — Live at [devsignal-sahanmaiti.streamlit.app](https://devsignal-bysahanmaiti.streamlit.app)
-- [x] **Neon production database sync** — Dashboard reads directly from Neon PostgreSQL
+- [x] **Neon production database** — Dashboard reads directly from cloud Postgres
+- [x] **FastAPI REST layer** — 10 endpoints, API key middleware, pagination
+- [x] **Native iOS app** — SwiftUI, 5 tabs, Keychain auth, offline cache
+- [x] **iOS Kanban tracker** — Optimistic updates, 6 stages, notes editor
+- [x] **iOS Analytics** — Swift Charts: score distribution, funnel, sources
+- [x] **iOS Onboarding** — Secure credential setup, Keychain storage
+- [ ] **APNs push notifications** — Live job alerts direct to iPhone
-- [ ] **Resume tailoring** — Given a job description, rewrite specific resume bullets to match using the same Groq pipeline
+- [ ] **Resume tailoring** — Rewrite resume bullets to match a job description using Groq
-- [ ] **LinkedIn outreach automation** — Browser automation layer to send generated messages directly from the dashboard
+- [ ] **LinkedIn outreach automation** — Send generated messages directly from the app
-- [ ] **Ranking model v2** — Train a lightweight classifier on personal application outcome data collected over time
+- [ ] **Ranking model v2** — Train on personal application outcome data over time
-- [ ] **Additional sources** — Glassdoor, LinkedIn, Indeed, Otta (Playwright-based with proxy rotation)
+- [ ] **Additional sources** — Glassdoor, LinkedIn, Indeed (Playwright-based)
-- [ ] **Email digest** — Weekly HTML report via SendGrid as an alternative to Telegram
+- [ ] **Email digest** — Weekly HTML report via SendGrid
-- [ ] **Interview prep assistant** — For each accepted application, auto-generate company-specific Swift/iOS questions
-- [ ] **Gmail integration** — Parse recruiter replies and auto-update response status in the database
+- [ ] **Gmail integration** — Parse recruiter replies, auto-update Kanban stage
-- [ ] **Salary benchmarking** — Aggregate and surface salary data from collected job descriptions
+- [ ] **Salary benchmarking** — Aggregate and surface salary data from job descriptions

 ---